OpenOrg-gg/ethsecurity/index.md

 As mentioned in the summary of <a href='./EthereumValidation.html'>Ethereum Validation</a> and <a href='./EthereumRewardsAndPenalties.html'>Ethereum Rewards & Penalties</a>, we know that:

 - Validators must use their own technical expertise to maintain adequate technology and uptime.
 - Their validator is *only* rewarded when it takes part in validation.
 - Their validator only earns a reward or penalty, for itself, based on its own actions.
 - A validtor can increase their earnings, and only their earnings through implementing MEV strategies.
 - Validators can increase their earnings by reporting bad validators in the set, making clear that the validator "committee" is not a common enterprise with profits tied to each other, but instead an seperate and adverseral set of vendors.
-- In theory a single validator could be rewarded if no other validator took part in the process, showing there is not a dependence on actions of others.
+- In theory a single validator could be rewarded if no other validator took part in the process, showing there is not a dependence on actions of others
-<br /><br />
+- <br />

 Ultimately this prong of the Howey Test posits the question "*What are you being rewarded for?*."